 By the morning of October 18, a detachment of U.S. Marines, led by Lieutenant Colonel Robert E. Lee, arrived to take back the arsenal.
 Negotiations failed and Lee ordered a small contingent of the Marines to storm the engine house.
 In the first assault, led by Lieutenant Israel Green, attacked the engine house door with sledgehammers, but were driven back by a hail of bullets.
 In a second attack, the Marines wielded a large ladder and broke through the door with broadswords drawn.
 One of the Marines was shot, possibly by Brown, and died.
 The remaining raiders were quickly subdued and all the hostages were saved.
 Brown was severely wounded by a broadsword to the back and abdomen.
 The assault was begun and over within minutes.

 Brown was tried and convicted of treason against Virginia, conspiracy with slaves and first-degree murder.
 Sentenced to death, he was executed on December 2, 1859.
 Six other raiders were executed over the next several months.
-In the short term, Brown’s raid increased fears in Southern whites of slave rebellions and violence.
+In the short term, Brown’s raid increased fears in Southern white people of slave rebellions and violence.
 Northern abolitionists initially characterized the raid as “misguided” and “insane.”
 But the trial transformed Brown into a martyr.
 On his way to the gallows, he handed a note to one of his jailers prophesizing on the fate of the United States: "I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with Blood."

 Slavery came to an end in the United States, but only after four years of war and the loss of over 600,000 lives.